On the Way to an Intuitive Connected Vehicle: HMI Technology Trends

 We are all familiar with the cruise control feature that has been available on cars for decades.
 This is perhaps the earliest example of assisted driving.
 Since then, there has been a gradual implementation of connected car technology, as HMI software development has improved the driving experience.

-At the 2019 Consumer Electronics Show, Samsung and Harman International Industries introduced their – the latest in connectivity, safety, and personalization.
+At the 2019 Consumer Electronics Show, Samsung and Harman International Industries introduced their next and most innovative digital cockpit platform yet – the latest in connectivity, safety, and personalization.
 Among the features of their new solution are the following:

 - The digital cockpit now has six displays, as well as two rear-seat displays.
 All passengers can now enjoy personalized infotainment features.
 And the system actually monitors occupants and adjusts things such as screen settings automatically.